 Housing costs in Midway City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Midway City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Midway City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Midway City is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Midway City who work in food service (12.36%), management occupations (9.65%), and office and administrative support (8.13%).

 Also of interest is that Midway City has more people living here who work in computers and math than 95% of the places in the US.